VertexXX6/OrangeHRM-Automation-Test-Suite-With--Playwright/README.md

 # Admin Tests Automation Framework

 This repository contains an automated testing framework for testing admin functionalities in [OrangeHRM](https://www.orangehrm.com/) using **Playwright**, **TestNG**, and **Allure** reporting.
 The framework automates critical user management features (e.g., adding and deleting users) using the Page Object Model (POM) for maintainable, scalable code.
+It’s designed to help QA engineers validate OrangeHRM’s admin module with detailed reporting and CI/CD integration.

 ## Table of Contents
 - [Prerequisites](#prerequisites)